-If at the end of the semester you are listed as being on PROBATION of any kind (e.g. Probation for Credits, Probation for Grades and Probation for Grades/Credits), you are still eligible to receive aid for the next semester.
-Your probationary status is a warning that you must meet all SAP criteria for any subsequent terms of attendance in order to maintain your aid eligibility.
-You do not need to appeal this status in order to receive aid.
-Financial aid probation will occur for your next academic semester of attendance if you fail to earn the minimum number of credits and/or the GPA required.
-You may continue to receive financial aid while on financial aid probation.
+If your appeal is approved and you are on PROBATION of any kind (e.g. Probation for Credits, Probation for Grades and Probation for Grades/Credits), you are eligible to receive aid for the next semester.
+You must meet all SAP criteria for any subsequent terms of attendance in order to maintain your aid eligibility.

 Types of Financial Aid Suspension

 You are not eligible to receive financial aid if you have been de-matriculated (academically suspended) from the University.
 When you have been readmitted by the University; a process students must complete with the Office of Admission, as a Former Student Returning, you must complete the SAP appeal process.
 Your financial aid eligibility status will be determined based on the SAP criteria and a thorough a review of your academic transcript.

 The following types of registration and grades cannot be used to fulfill probation, suspension or re-matriculation requirements: credits by special exam, Advanced Placement or CLEP exams, distance education or correspondence courses for which you have not obtained prior approval, audit, withdrawal, incomplete and zero credit courses.